안녕하세요. 토미입니다.

 Second, Korean people treat older people with high respect.

-You use 존댓말 to your elder people such as your teachers, boss or grandparents.
+You use 존댓말 with your older people, such as your teachers, boss, or grandparents.

-You use 반말 to your same-age friends or younger ones.
+You use 반말 with your same-age friends or younger ones.

 I will give you an example for 존댓말.